-Have a question about mattresses?
+Have a question?
 You can contact me using this form below, but first make sure I haven’t already answered your question in the Q&A’s.
 Thank you!

 Q: I heard that memory foam mattresses don’t sag and innerspring beds do.
-Am I right in thinking this?
+Is this the case?

 There is zero evidence that memory foam mattresses last longer than good quality innerspring beds.
 There never will be either, because foam isn’t stronger than steel.
 But that doesn’t mean you shouldn’t get a memory foam bed, you should if it makes the most sense to you and you really love the feel.
 I just wouldn’t be under any illusions that it will last any longer.